wtchen/datatools-ui/docs/user/service-alerts.md

 ![Search for routes/stops by name or on the map](/img/gtfs-map-search-alert.png "Search for routes/stops by name or on the map")

+For more info on route/stop search, see [Searching for Routes and Stops](user/searching-routes-stops/).

 ## Alert Editor

 Upon creating a new or editing an existing Service Alert, a user will see the Alert Editor view.
 Here you can specify all of the Service Alert properties.